arturs-razmuss/ai-tests/README.md

 ## Deep dive
 ### CodiumAI
 CodiumAI has a free version for VS Code and JetBrains products.
-Not only it generates tests, but provides code explanation, code improvement suggestions and a chat feature. [[ref]](https://www.codium.ai/products/ide-plugin/)
+Not only does it generate tests, but provides code explanation, code improvement suggestions, and a chat feature. [[ref]](https://www.codium.ai/products/ide-plugin/)

-Here is how it's main panel looks in action using predefined prompt:
+Here is how its main panel looks in action using a predefined prompt:
 ![CodiumAI settings with predefined "Plain" custom prompts](screenshots/CodiumAI/defaultSettings.png)

 The main strength of CodiumAI is its approach to first generate Behaviours Coverage (test plan) in natural language and then convert them to tests.
-I like this approach since it hints to the developer the value of test design and allows for early intervention with out the burden of implementation details.
+I like this approach since it hints to the developer about the value of test design and allows for early intervention without the burden of implementation details.
 ![CodiumAI settings with predefined "Plain" custom prompts](screenshots/CodiumAI/behaviours.png)

 In addition, each generated test is previewed and can be further tweaked by additional prompts.